Chelsea, Massachusetts: Population growth and industrial expansion

-By 1919, Chelsea's population had reached 52,662, with foreign-born residents comprising 46 percent of the population.
-Fully transitioned from a suburb to an industrial city, the waterfront flourished, with shipbuilding, lumberyards, metalworks, and paint companies lining Marginal Street.
-Between 1940 and 1980, the population declined by 38 percent.
-Chelsea lost more population than other urban areas after the 1950s because of the construction of the elevated Northeast Expressway built to connect the North Shore suburbs to Boston, via the Mystic River Bridge (later renamed for Boston Mayor Maurice J. Tobin).
+By 1919, Chelsea's population had reached 52,662, with foreign-born residents making up 46% of the total.
+The transition from a suburb to an industrial city saw the expansion of the local industrial sector, with shipbuilding, lumberyards, metalworks, and paint manufacturers operating along the waterfront.
+However, between 1940 and 1980, the population declined by 38%.
+Chelsea lost more residents after the 1950s due to the construction of the elevated Northeast Expressway, built to connect the North Shore suburbs to Boston via the Mystic River Bridge (later renamed for Boston Mayor Maurice J. Tobin).